TigerTag-Project/TigerTag-RFID-Guide/README.md

 - Any derivative works must also be licensed under GPLv3.
 - No warranty or liability is provided.

-For the full license text, see [https://www.gnu.org/licenses/gpl-3.0.txt](https://www.gnu.org/licenses/gpl-3.0.txt)
+For the full license text, see <a href="https://www.gnu.org/licenses/gpl-3.0.txt" target="_blank">https://www.gnu.org/licenses/gpl-3.0.txt</a>

 ---